-India halts its lifeblood train network to try to stop virus
+India halts its crucial train network to try to stop virus

 Many were linked to foreign travel, but indigenous spread of the disease is considered inevitable in India, where tens of millions live in dense urban areas with irregular access to clean water.

-Experts have said the number of confirmed cases seemed low for the world's second most populous country, amid concerns that India was testing few people.
-The bulk of its testing had been aimed at international travelers and their contacts, but in recent days the government has expanded it to people in hospitals with respiratory symptoms such as pneumonia.
+Experts have said the number of confirmed cases seemed low for the world's second-most populous country, amid concerns that India is not testing enough people.
+The bulk of the testing had been aimed at international travelers and their contacts, but in recent days the government has expanded it to people in hospitals with respiratory symptoms such as pneumonia.

-"Our biggest challenge is how do we break this chain of transmission," said Lav Agarwal, a senior health ministry official at a briefing in New Delhi on Sunday.
+"Our biggest challenge is how do we break this chain of transmission," Lav Agarwal, a senior health ministry official, said at a briefing in New Delhi on Sunday.